 every time I buy bananas a few (not enough though to make this Banana Bread) will turn brown before I get around to eating

 them.
-Instead of throwing them away simply slip them into a plastic bag
+Instead of throwing them away, simply place them into a plastic bag

-and place them into the freezer until you have enough for baking.
+and freeze until you have enough for baking.
 You

 can also peel and mash them, stir in 1 teaspoon lemon juice

 for each banana, and freeze in an airtight container or bag.
 They will

 keep about six months in the freezer.